Project Setup

 Project setup

-Now that you’ve ensured your environment meets the requirements, proceed setting up your Android project with the TomTom Navigation SDK.
+Now that you’ve ensured your environment meets the requirements, proceed setting up your Android project with the TomTom Maps and Navigation SDK.

-- Create a new Android Studio project or open an existing one, and ensure Gradle is used in your project.
+Create a new Android Studio project with an empty activity or open an existing one, and ensure Gradle is used in your project.

 Configuring project dependencies